zhuzilin/ring-flash-attention/README.md

 - When running the benchmark with with 8 gpu, the flash attn code is running with 1/8 computation of ring attention, as flash attn code is running $8*1^2$, while the ring attn code is running $1*8^2$.
 - NVLink between GPUs are required for high performance.
 - Please remember to adapt the RoPE offset for different api.
+- Technically, the llama3 series of APIs is not ring attention and will bring memory overhead, but its communication pattern is more friendly to GPU cluster and the arithmetic errors is lower.

 ### Installation